dipespandey/dipespandey.github.io/_myworks/2020-03-18-designing-a-serverless-data-management-platform.md

----
-layout: post
-title: "Designing a serverless ads management platform for an AI company"
-author: "Dipesh"
----

-In recent times, I am working with an early stage startup that specializes on Ads data aggregation and analysis to help the companies optimize their budgets through targeted insights.
+In recent times, I am working with an early-stage startup that specializes in Ads data aggregation and analysis to help the companies optimize their budgets through targeted insights.
 As a starting member of the development team, I took the responsibility to design the serverless architecture in AWS.
 After trying a few things here and there, we have come to use these awesome tools in AWS for the product: